What You’ll Learn 🖥️

 Zoom functions

-When the scope is not triggering, the bar on the right side shows the current levels of the signal so we can optimize the trigger level according to the normal values (we can also use Auto trigger mode).
-When the trigger is lost for some seconds, data will be shown none was triggered.
+When the scope is not triggering, the bar on the right side shows the current levels of the signal, allowing you to optimize the trigger level according to typical signal values (you can also use Auto Trigger mode).
+If the trigger is not activated for several seconds, the data display will indicate that no trigger event occurred.

 Run mode zoom (additional appearance setting)

-At the top right above each graph in Norm or Arm Trigger mode, you maybe have already noticed a small zoom icon.
-Pressing it enables or disables the zoom view during acquisition.
-Up to now, when you press the blue + and - buttons at the bottom right side of each graph, you also changed the memory depth used for the acquisition.
+At the top-right corner above each graph (in Norm or Arm Trigger mode), you may notice a small zoom icon.
+Pressing this enables or disables zoom view during acquisition.
+Previously, pressing the blue + and – buttons at the bottom-right of each graph would also change the memory depth used for acquisition.

-If we want to see the event in more detail, just click the zoom icon.
-At the top of the graph, you will now see a scroll bar indicating the current displaying position within the whole acquired signal.
-Press the + button to zoom in (or - to zoom out).
+To inspect an event in more detail, simply click the zoom icon.
+A scroll bar will appear at the top of the graph, showing your current position within the full captured signal.
+Use the + button to zoom in and the – button to zoom out.

-When you move the mouse over the scroll bar at the top, it will change its appearance to a "hand".
-When you press the left mouse button and move the mouse, you can change the current position and scroll through the whole acquired data of the current trigger shot.
+When hovering your mouse over the scroll bar, the cursor changes to a hand icon.
+Press and hold the left mouse button to drag and scroll through the entire acquired data set of the current trigger shot.

 Scope main groups